-Lauren is a graduate of Duke University School of Law, where she was the editor-in-chief of the Duke Journal of Gender Law and Policy and received the Faculty Award in Legal Theory.
-She also holds a Master’s degree in English Literature.
-She is a member of the bars of New York (2016) and Vermont (2017).
+Lauren is a magna cum laude graduate of Duke University School of Law, where she was elected to the Order of the Coif, and served as the editor-in-chief of the Duke Journal of Gender Law and Policy.
+She also holds a Master’s degree in English Literature from Duke.
+She is a member of the bars of New York and Massachusetts.

 - Boston Bar Association’s Public Interest Leadership Program, Class of 2020-21